- Programs and Degrees

 Students with more than 75 completed hours who are not admitted to the program may not register for courses with the EDU prefix unless they are students with at least 30 transfer hours and more than 47 hours remaining in their program of study.

-- Completion of a Speech course with a grade of C or better.
+- Completion of EDU 291 with a grade of C or higher

-- Declaration of a major with the university registrar.
+- Declaration of major with the university registrar

 The Teacher Education Unit will review the academic records of students in the Teacher Education Program after each semester.
 Students accepted into the TEP who subsequently do not meet the program's grade point average requirements will be placed on program probation for one semester.

 Students who do not meet the program's grade point average requirement in the semester they have been placed on program probation are removed from the program.
 Students removed from the program may reapply.